Does Alcohol Kill Lice? What Are The Dangers Related To It?

 Mayonnaise Or Olive Oil

-Applying mayonnaise or olive oil to the hair and leaving it on overnight may suffocate the lice (5).
+Applying mayonnaise or olive oil for head lice can be a good alternative to alcohol.
+Apply them to the hair and leave it on overnight to suffocate the lice (5).
 Comb through the hair to remove dead lice and nits.

 • Tea Tree Oil